Census Data for Irondale ...

 From the Census of 2000: Irondale had 4,212 Housing Units, a population of 9,813 people and a land area of 8.97 square miles [23.2 km²].
 This gives a density of 2.33 people per Housing Unit and 469.1 Housing Units per square mile [181.1 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Irondale and you need to be careful when comparing numbers between the censuses.
-More information about the changes can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Irondale and you need to be careful when comparing results between the censuses.
+More information about these differences can be found in the section called Census-to-Census Observations ... (see below).

 Jefferson County ...